tariqdaouda/rabaDB/README.rst

 	pip install rabaDB #for the latest stable version

-That's it.
-No need for anything else.
+That's it, no need for anything else.

 Examples:
 ----